 TruthFinder Review | A Deep Analysis of TruthFinder Report

-TruthFinder was founded in 2015 by PeopleConnect – the same company behind Intelius, Instant Checkmate, and US Search.
+TruthFinder is an online people search service founded in 2015 by PeopleConnect, the same company behind platforms such as Intelius, Instant Checkmate, and US Search.

 If you want to try this service out and see if you can get a report on someone, we recommend that you purchase a membership with the service, because, with the free account, you’d just waste your time and wouldn’t get any useful information.
 As with most people search tools, the free account “lets” you use their search function, then they display unnecessary searching animation for quite a few minutes – designed to make you think they were searching really hard (while with a paid account, the search can be done usually in a few seconds), and at the end of the search, the searched report is usually locked behind the paywall.